Refresh API

 }

-Refreshes all HTML files and purges the CDN with a soft purge.
-This means the very first request to an HTML file that has not been refreshed yet, will return the current cache version and trigger an immediate update in the background.
-All requests and users after that will get the fresh content from the cache.
-This ensures that popular sites are updated instantly while maintaining an optimal cache hit rate.
+Refreshes all HTML files and performs a soft purge on the CDN.
+With this approach, the first request to an HTML file that hasn't been refreshed yet will return the current cached version while simultaneously triggering an immediate background update.
+Subsequent requests will then serve the updated content from the cache.
+This method ensures that popular sites are refreshed quickly while maintaining a high cache hit rate for optimal performance.

 Request as CURL